PanosKatsaras/Blazor-.NET-InvoiceApp/README.md

 CRUD Operations and Register/Login with Email and Password credentials with use of ASP.NET Identity.

-You can Create/Edit/Delete only your Invoices, InvoiceLineTerms/InvoiceLineItems and if you are authenticated User.
+You can Create/Edit/Delete your Invoices, InvoiceLineTerms/InvoiceLineItems only if you are authenticated User.

 ## Technologies Used
 .NET 7